{{org_field_logo}}

 Concerns must be reported immediately to the Safeguarding Lead in line with the Safeguarding Adults from Abuse and Improper Treatment Policy (DCW13).

-If an employee is concerned about inappropriate social media activity, they must report it to their manager or HR department immediately.
+If an employee becomes aware of suspected or actual inappropriate social media activity, they must report it immediately to their manager, the Registered Manager, or the organisation’s Safeguarding Lead.
+Where the concern involves the manager, or where the employee believes internal reporting is not being addressed, the concern must be escalated via the Whistleblowing Policy and may be raised with an appropriate person, including the Responsible Individual, the local authority safeguarding team, the police, or the service regulator (CIW), as relevant.
 Examples of misuse include: Posting confidential service user information.
 Harassment or cyberbullying of colleagues.
 Unprofessional comments about the organisation or its employees.
 Online behaviour that breaches regulatory or legal requirements.

 Any breaches of this policy may result in disciplinary action, including formal warnings or dismissal for serious breaches, in line with the Disciplinary and Grievance Policy (DCW31).